Wrap your watch around this

 The actual experience of time travel would likely be not only highly disorienting but extremely frightening, particularly if the protagonist did not know he was time traveling.

 Time travel dovetails nicely with this structure as well, because it corresponds to the protagonist’s temporal experience: starting in the middle of things, before shifting to an earlier (or future) point in time and back again to the present.
 The more difficult challenge concerns narrative texture: the sequence of jumbled events.
-The actual experience of time travel, were it possible, would likely be not only highly disorienting, but extremely frightening, particularly if the protagonist did not know he was time traveling.
+The actual experience of time travel, were it possible, would likely not only be highly disorienting, but extremely frightening, particularly if the protagonist did not know he was time traveling.
 Should the reader be spared from experiencing this terror vicariously?
 The question at stake here is the unity of form and function, of style and content: should the time travel novel be written in such a way as to enact the time travel experience?
 Or should the reader be cushioned from it and merely entertained?
 If the reader is to be thrust into the thick of things, what happens when dislocations in time threaten to fracture the narrative from one moment to the next?
 Would reality dissolve, as in Samuel Beckett’s plays and novels, where the only thing remaining, the only thing left to grab onto to maintain one’s sanity, is speech, the voice?

 “here then part one how it was before Pim we follow I quote the natural order more or less my life last state last version what remains bits and scraps I hear it my life natural order more or less I learn it I quote a given moment long past vast stretch of time on from there that moment and following not all a selection natural order vast tracts of time.”
 (How It Is)